 Premier Skill is an international partnership between the British Council and the Premier League.
 The programme uses football to develop a brighter future for young people around the world.

 Premier Skills provides opportunities for coaches, referees and players to become better integrated into their local communities, to develop their skills for employability and raise their self-esteem.
-Premier Skills currently runs in 29 countries across Asia, Africa and the Americas.
+Premier Skills currently runs in 19 countries across Asia, Africa and the Americas.
 To date, Premier Skills-trained community coaches and referees have reached over 1.6 million young people in 29 countries.

 How does it work?

 A key element of the project is a three-phase development programme for local community-level coaches and referees, which are delivered by professional coaches from the Premier League clubs.
 This aims to build local capacity and leave a sustainable legacy in participating countries through training Premier Skills Coach Educators from partner organisations.

 Since 2007 Premier Skills has created training opportunities benefitting 20,027 grassroots coaches and referees.

 We work together with local partners that we identify to develop the skills of grassroots community coaches and referees and help them establish their own community projects.
 It takes the best of UK expertise from the Premier League in using football as a force for good and uses it to create opportunities for young people all over the world.

 What our participants gain